 Statement of Client’s Rights

-- You are entitled to be treated with courtesy and consideration at all times by your lawyer and the other lawyers and nonlawyer personnel in your lawyer’s office.
+- You are entitled to always be treated with courtesy and consideration by your lawyer and the other lawyers and nonlawyer personnel in your lawyer’s office.

 - You are entitled to have your attorney handle your legal matter competently and diligently, in accordance with the highest standards of the profession.
 If you are not satisfied with how your matter is being handled, you have the right to discharge your attorney and terminate the attorney‐client relationship at any time.
 (Court approval may be required in some matters, and your attorney may have a claim against you for the value of services rendered to you up to the point of discharge.)